tkalandyk/Bank-Production-Windows-Hardening-/README.md

 - Fixing **what could realistically lead to a breach**
 - Deferring lower-impact issues that did **not materially increase exposure**

-This is how vulnerability management works in real banking environments.

 ---